emperoreddy/Password-Manager/README.md

 # Password Manager

-**Password manager** is an app used to store different app's passwords with different users, so the password don't interfere with others.
+**Password manager** is an app used to store different app's passwords with different users.

 ------------